Hudson Yards (development): The Shops & Restaurants at Hudson Yards

 In September 2014, Neiman Marcus signed to become the anchor tenant of the Hudson Yards Retail Space.
 The retail space, designed by Kohn Pedersen Fox and Elkus Manfredi Architects with a connection to the bases of 10 and 30 Hudson Yards, started construction in June 2015, with a 100,000 ST order of steel, one of the largest such orders in the history of the United States.
 The mall opened on March 15, 2019.

-The Neiman Marcus store occupied the top 3 levels and 1/4 of the mall, or 250000 sqft before its closure.
-Chef and restaurateur Thomas Keller has opened a restaurant in the complex, in addition to selecting 11 other restaurants in the retail space.
+The Neiman Marcus store occupied the top 3 levels and 1/4 of the mall, or 250000 sqft before it was converted to office space.
 There is fine dining on the fifth through seventh floors as well as more casual fare on the second through fourth floors.
-The mall is anchored by Dior and Chanel on the topmost floors, with "a 'Fifth Avenue' mix of shops", such as H&M, Zara, and Sephora below them.
-The Neiman Marcus closed in 2020 as part of a plan to close 24 locations nationwide, having been open only for 16 months.
-The former Neiman Marcus is slated to be converted to office space.
+The mall is anchored by Dior as a ground floor tenant, with "a 'Fifth Avenue' mix of shops", such as H&M and Zara, below them.
+Tenants at the Shops at Hudson Yards include retailers such as Uniqlo, Edge, Alo Yoga, Bulgari, Monica Rich Kosann, Mango, and Panerai.
+The Shops at Hudson Yards also has dining options, including Shake Shack and Eataly Caffè, and the Edge attraction.

+In November 2023, it was announced that the top three stories of the former Neiman Marcus store would be repurposed into 445,000 square feet of office space for Wells Fargo.
+Designed by Kohn Pedersen Fox and developed by Related Companies, the new space will accommodate 2,300 employees.
+As of June 2024, the facade of 20 Hudson Yards has begun its replacement process.

+Four new restaurants were opened in 2025: Sailor's Choice, NAYA, José Andrés’ Oyamel (10 Hudson Yards), and Eataly Caffè (20 Hudson Yards).